lawmurray/Birch/DOCS.md

 A variable of type `Base` should provide arguments for these parameters when declared:

     o:Base(a, b);

+If the constructor for the class type takes no parameters, the parentheses may be omitted:

+    o:Base;

+but this is equivalent to:

+    o:Base();

 Constructor parameters may be passed to a base type and used to initialize other member variables: